tadpol/Avrian-Jump/README.markdown

 This assembler doesn't know about the various AVR devices, and so will happily assemble any of the known mnemonics into the output.
 Even if your target device has no idea what to do with them.
 It has assembled blink tests for the ATmega168 and the ATTiny13, so it seems pretty flexable.
-(Avrian Jump currently only supports the ATmega168 though.)
+(Avrian Jump currently only supports the ATmega168 though.
+Maybe add others in the future, but would have to figure the bootloader thing out first.)

 Outputs